shainy-marine/sentiment-emotion-analysis/README.md

-# ffm_sentimizer_service #
+#sentiment-emotion-analysis #
-ffm_sentimizer_service can help us predict the emotions of the text written by users (passed as input to the service)
+/sentiment-emotion-analysis can help us predict the emotions of the text written by users (passed as input to the service)

 # Installation #
 <a href="https://www.python.org/downloads/">Python-3.7 </a><br/>